mikecurtisjs/devtest_frontend/README.md

 # Front-End Candidate Test

+## Environmental Notes
+1. This system is meant to work with node 10.x.
+Higher versions have had complications in installing the package

 ## What the finished product should be:
 1. Developer needs to retrieve the data from an API
 2. Dev needs to build out the page from the data